Renault Twizy boot space & seating

 - 2Range, battery & chargingThe Renault Twizy has a modest range by electric car standards, but it’s quick to charge

-- 6Practicality & boot space - currently readingThe Twizy should handle enough shopping to make dinner for two
+- 6Boot space, seating & practicality - currently readingThe Twizy should handle enough shopping to make dinner for two